JayWood/the-seo-framework/readme.txt

 	* Small notification in the Feed Settings when the feed is already converted into an excerpt.
 	* The blog page is now also shown within the Sitemap.
 	* TODO Front Page pagination index options.
-	* TODO Color Deficiency options have been added to the character counters.
+	* Color Deficiency options have been added to the character counters.
 Clicking on them will add extra information.
+	* The Color Deficiency options have been split into four options: Counter, Counter + Name, Name, Counter inversed.
 * **Changed:**
 	/
 	* TODO New Plugin Logo!